SamG101-Developer/SPP-Compiler-5/docs-compiler-sphinx/source/spec-api/expressions/Looping-Blocks.md

 Note that iteration syntax using `loop-in` requires the `Gen` type to use `Send=Void`, so that the `resume` method doesn't require an argument.

+## Flow Control

+See the section on [loop flow control statements](../statements/Loop-Control-Statements.md) for more information.